m3rashid/central/README.md

 Golang micro-services for the distributed architectures

 This project was created only to check the viability (POC) of the idea.
 It is not intended to be used in production.
+Checkout [Central V2](https://github.com/m3rashid/central-v2) for the full implementation.

 ---